camilotejeiro/camilotejeiro.github.io/_posts/2017-09-28-aic-1-3-7-four-transistor-current-mirror.md

 mismatch can account for as much as +2% to -5.6% (from our montecarlo simulation) relative to our reference current value.

+_This error is larger than that of the book, unfortunately we don't have the exact values used for the Montecarlo (mismatch) simulation in the book, nor the actual SPICE device parameters modified for every transistor during the simulation (this makes it almost impossible to compare results).
+However we will keep this report updated if any error is found.

 For the "Four Transistor" current mirror in the reference textbook, the following are the **error measurements**: